paralax/ColossalOpera/hard/ZZ_ascii_histogram_2.md

 # Challenge Output

-Your program should emit an ASCII histogram plotting the data according to the specifictaion - the size of the chart and the frequency of the X-axis variables.
+Your program should emit an ASCII histogram plotting the data according to the specification - the size of the chart and the frequency of the X-axis variables.
 Example:

 	10
 	 9